Eventyret/support-bot/README.md

 ## **🐛 Troubleshooting**

 - **"My AI responses are slow!"**: Check your n8n workflow performance and the response time from your AI service provider configured in n8n.
-- **"Docker containers won't start!"**: Ensure required ports (3001, 5678, 27017) are not in use.
+- **"Docker containers won't start!"**: Ensure required ports (5173, 3000, 5678, 27017) are not in use.
 Check logs with `docker-compose logs <service_name>`.
 - **"MongoDB connection error!"**: Verify the MongoDB container is running (`docker-compose ps`).
 Check your `DATABASE_URL` in the `.env` file.
 Ensure the hostname and port are correct for your setup (e.g., `mongodb:27017` inside Docker, `localhost:27017` if using local dev with Docker port mapped).
 - **"n8n cannot connect to MongoDB/other service!"**: Ensure containers are on the same Docker network if running within Docker.
 Check n8n container logs.
 Verify credentials.
 - **"Backend not connecting to n8n!"**: Verify the n8n container is running and the webhook workflow is Activated.
 Check that the `N8N_WEBHOOK_URL` or `N8N_WEBHOOK_URL_DEV` in your `.env` file exactly matches the URL configured for the activated n8n webhook and is reachable from where the backend is running (e.g., using `localhost` if backend is local, or `n8n` if backend is in Docker).

 ## **☁️ Cloud Deployment**

-Infrastructure as Code using Terraform/OpenTofu for deploying to AWS is provided in the `./infra` directory. [**For detailed instructions on AWS deployment, including prerequisites, infrastructure details, and deployment steps, please refer to the dedicated ./infra/README.md file.**](https://gemini.google.com/app/infra/README.md)
+Infrastructure as Code using Terraform/OpenTofu for deploying to AWS is provided in the `./infra` directory. **For detailed instructions on AWS deployment, including prerequisites, infrastructure details, and deployment steps, please refer to the dedicated page [AWS Cloud Deployment](https://www.notion.so/AWS-Cloud-Deployment-1d97db620f4e8098aa05ef881cc74268?pvs=21)**